sambanova/generative_data_prep/README.md

         <td><code>pretrained_tokenizer</code></td>
         <td>str</td>
         <td>The model-specific tokenizer to use when tokenizing the input dataset.</td>
         <td>There are two ways you can specify the tokenizer.
 The first and preferred option is to provide the directory path to the base checkpoint that you have downloaded locally.
 The second option is to pass in the model ID from the Hugging Face model card.
 For example, for Mistral-7B-v0.1, use <code>"mistralai/Mistral-7B-v0.1"</code>.
-If the model is gated on Hugging Face, you will need to request access and [log in on the Hugging Face CLI](https://huggingface.co/docs/huggingface_hub/en/guides/cli#huggingface-cli-login) before executing the data preparation command.</td>
+If the model is gated on Hugging Face, you will need to request access and <a href="https://huggingface.co/docs/huggingface_hub/en/guides/cli#huggingface-cli-login">log in on the Hugging Face CLI</a> before executing the data preparation command.</td>
         </tr>
         <tr>
             <td><code>max_seq_length</code></td>